We Need a Science Liberties Foundation

 This is not legal advice; only general information.
 Circumstances and jurisdictions vary.

-The International Traffic in Arms Regulations is an intimidating-sounding law that restricts the "export" of "defense articles."
-Like many regulations, though it sounds reasonable, this entirely depends on its definitions.
-Export has six definitions in the statute, but the most far-reaching:
+It was another casualty of ITAR, the International Traffic in Arms Regulations that restricts the "export" of "defense articles."
+Like many regulations, though it sounds reasonable, this entirely depends on definitions.
+Here “export” includes “releasing or otherwise transferring technical data to a foreign person in the United States,” and “defense articles” is anything on the United States Munitions List

-Passive radar, which has no transmitter and instead piggybacks off existing radio broadcasts, has been around for decades.
-In 2005, P.E.
+These signals are everywhere, and by comparing the echo to the direct signal, you can map everything they've reflected off of.In 2005, P.E.
 Howland developed a system for NATO that detected planes out to 100+ miles using FM radio, using a cluster of six Pentium 4's for signal processing.
 However, the need for expensive hardware was temporary, as consumer technology was about to undergo a revolution.

 In 2007, the iPhone was released, and by the 2020s, over 10 billion smartphones were made, each with a microprocessor.
 In 2023, benefiting from the cost and performance gains enabled by this level of production, the Raspberry Pi 5 single-board computer was released.
-It featured a quad-core ARM smartphone processor that was 2-3x faster than the 2005 cluster of Pentium 4's for radar workloads.
+It featured a quad-core ARM smartphone processor that was 2-3x faster than Howland’s 2005 cluster of Pentium 4's for radar workloads.

 Bernstein vs. The United States